fenimore/DemocracyDroid/README.md

 ## Big Release
 2.1.0

+### New Features
+- Internal Media Player
+- Watch/Listen to Individual Stories

+### Bug Fixes
+- Less reasons to crash... :S
+- Audio offset is this time fixed for real
+- Like, this time, actually really.

 ## Bugs
 - Can load feed multiple times
 - When scrolling up, list position isn't absolute